Production Technology of Grapefruit

 Harvesting

-• Grapefruit produce flowers and fruit once in a year under North Indian climate early in the spring (March) and yield mature fruits about eight to nine months later in the following November – December.
+• Grapefruit flowers and fruits once a year at the beginning of spring (March) under the North Indian climate and fruits mature after about eight to nine months in the following November-December.

-• Fruits are harvest when the colour change from green to yellow.
+• Fruits are harvested when their colour turns from green to yellow.

-• Fully ripe large-sized fruits are picker from time to time.
+• Fully ripe large-sized fruits are picked from time to time.

 Yield